o1-labs/proof-systems/book/specifications/kimchi/template.md

     Prover->>Verifier: the 6 sigmas s_i(zeta) & s_i(zeta * omega)
     Prover->>Verifier: ft(zeta * omega)
     Verifier->>Prover: u, v
-    Prover->>Verifier: evaluation proof (involves more interaction)
+    Note over Verifier: change of verifier (change of sponge) Prover->>Verifier: evaluation proof (involves more interaction)
 ```

 The Fiat-Shamir transform simulates the verifier messages via a hash function that hashes the transcript before outputing verifier messages.
-You can find these operations under the following protocol as absorption and sampling of values with the sponge.
+You can find these operations under the [proof creation](#proof-creation) and [proof verification](#proof-verification) algorithms as absorption and sampling of values with the sponge.

+A proof consists of:

+* a number of (hidden) polynomial commitments:
+  * the 15 registers/witness columns
+  * the permutation
+  * the quotient
+  * TODO: lookup
+  * TODO: public commitment is not here, but is in the sequence diagram
+* evaluations of these polynomials at two random points $\zeta$ and $\zeta \omega$
+* evaluations at the two random points of these addotional polynomials:
+  * the 6 s (sigma)
+  * TODO: lookup
+  * generic selector
+  * poseidon selector
+* evaluation at $\zeta \omega$ of ft
+* optionally, the public input used (the public input could be implied by the surrounding context and not part of the proof itself)
+* optionally, the previous challenges (in case we are in a recursive prover)

+The following sections specify how a prover creates a proof, and a how a verifier validates a number of proofs.

+### Proof Creation

 To create a proof, the prover expects: